Startup and product initialisation

 class or instance variable containing further entries in the same format as

-Finally, let us consider the manage_addProduct
+Finally, let us consider the manage_addProduct method seen in the action

 used to traverse to a registered constructor callable (e.g. an add form) using

-a path such as /<container>/manage_addProduct/<productname>/<constructname>
+a path such as /<container>/manage_addProduct/<productname>/<constructname>.

-, and is actually an instance of
+It is set on OFS.ObjectManager.ObjectManager, and is actually an instance of

-.
+App.FactoryDispatcher.ProductDispatcher.
 This is an implicit-acquisition

-capable object that implements __bobo_traverse__
+capable object that implements __bobo_traverse__ as follows:

 Attempt to obtain a

-attribute from the product package (from the name being traversed to), defaulting to the standardFactoryDispatcher
+__FactoryDispatcher__attribute from the product package (from the name being traversed to), defaulting to the standardFactoryDispatcherclass in the same module.Find a persistent

-wrapper if persistent product installation has not taken place.Create an instance of the factory dispatcher on the fly, passing in the product descriptor and the parent object (i.e. the container).
+App.Product.Productif there is one, or create a simpleApp.FactoryDispatcher.Productwrapper if persistent product installation has not taken place.Create an instance of the factory dispatcher on the fly, passing in the product descriptor and the parent object (i.e. the container).

 Return this, acquisition-wrapped in

-, to allow traversal to continue.
+self, to allow traversal to continue.

-Traversal then continues over the FactoryDispatcher
+Traversal then continues over the FactoryDispatcher.
+In the version of

-, each constructor is set as an attribute
+this created by registerClass(), each constructor is set as an attribute

 on the product-specific dispatcher, with appropriate roles, so traversal will be